-If you decide to plan a visit, use caution—anyone caught on-site is likely to be charged with trespassing.
-The area is owned by the city, and is used for road training for local police.
-Out of the locations on our list, this is likely one of the least visited abandoned places in Jacksonville FL.
+Author note: If you decide to plan a visit, use caution—anyone caught on-site is likely to be charged with trespassing.
+The area is owned by the city, is in a very desolate part of Jacksonville, and is used for road training for local police.
+Out of the locations on our list, this is likely one of the least visited abandoned places in Jacksonville FL, and for good reason.

 Jacksonville Ford Motor Co.
 Assembly Plant (Mathews Bridge)

 To support the growing popularity of the Ford Model T and subsequent models, Henry Ford expanded his empire beyond Michigan, constructing 17 satellite facilities around the world, including one in Jacksonville.

 In 1923, work began to convert the former Bentley Shipyards property into a $2 million manufacturing complex that included two large boilers and a 75,000-gallon water tower as well as a parts department and showroom.
 Just three years later, the facility was expanded from 115,000 square feet to more than 165,000 square feet to support increased demand.